-- 100.19 Where a matter involves a conflict with, or within, an organisation, a Member shall determine whether to consult with Those Charged with Governance of the organisation, such as the board of Directors or the audit committee. - 100.20 It may be in the best interests of the Member to document the substance of the issue, the details of any discussions held, and the decisions made concerning that issue. - 100.21 If a significant conflict cannot be resolved, a Member generally can obtain guidance on ethical issues without breaching the fundamental principle of confidentiality if the matter is discussed with the relevant professional body on an anonymous basis or with a legal advisor under the protection of legal privilege.
+- 100.19 Where a matter involves a conflict with, or within, an organisation, a Member shall determine whether to consult with Those Charged with Governance of the organisation, such as the board of Directors or the audit committee. - 100.20 It may be in the best interests of the Member to document the substance of the issue, the details of any discussions held, and the decisions made concerning that issue.

+- 100.21 If a significant conflict cannot be resolved, a Member may consider obtaining professional advice from the relevant professional body or from legal advisors.
+The Member generally can obtain guidance on ethical issues without breaching the fundamental principle of confidentiality if the matter is discussed with the relevant professional body on an anonymous basis or with a legal advisor under the protection of legal privilege.
 Instances in which the Member may consider obtaining legal advice vary.
 For example, a Member may have encountered a fraud, the reporting of which could breach the Member's responsibility to respect confidentiality.
 The Member may consider obtaining legal advice in that instance to determine whether there is a requirement to report. - 100.22 If, after exhausting all relevant possibilities, the ethical conflict remains unresolved, a Member shall, where possible, refuse to remain associated with the matter creating the conflict.
-The Member shall determine whether, in the circumstances, it is appropriate to withdraw from the Engagement Team or specific assignment, or to resign altogether from the Engagement, the Firm or the employing organisation.
+The Member shall determine whether, in the circumstances, it is appropriate to withdraw from the Engagement Team or specific assignment, or to resign altogether from the engagement, the Firm or the employing organisation.